christian-eriksson/renitium/README.md

 # Renitium

 Tool to bring up a remote system by unlocking and mounting encrypted drives and start system services.
+The use case is where one don't want to store the decryption key on the remote server or you might have a service that fails to start unless the device is mounted.

 ## Dependencies